philipperoubert/chloe/README.md

 Note that free API keys for OpenWeatherMap have limitations, such as a limited number of requests per minute.
 Check the OpenWeatherMap API documentation for more information.

+## Contribute

+Contributions are welcome!
+Plugin interactions can be expanded in many ways (e.g. calendars, current news, etc.).

 ## License
 This project is licensed under the MIT License.